 Here’s everything you need to know about travelling on the Manali to Leh bus service!

 1. Manali to Leh views are spectacular

 This is what made the Manali to Leh bus journey totally worth it for me and I purposefully put this point first to prove to you how worth it, it is!

-As you wind round the single pass mountain roads and tackle the chicanes, you’ll get fantastic views from either side.
+As you wind around the single-pass mountain roads and tackle the chicanes, you’ll get fantastic views from either side.

 Cascading waterfalls, mountain villages, snow-capped mountains are just passed the Rohtang and when you head into Jammu & Kashmir, you’ll see rainbow canyons, sandy jagged mountains and winding rivers.

 2. You can go by car, bus, jeep or motorbike